Jabulani-N/Jabulani-N.github.io/README.md

 Interested in seeing how I made it?

-This website's source code is [right here](https://github.com/Jabulani-N/Jabulani-N.github.io/blob/main/index.html)
+This website's frontend source code is [right here](https://github.com/Jabulani-N/Jabulani-N.github.io/blob/main/index.html)

-I have a repository with my first website project [right here](https://github.com/Jabulani-N/holbertonschool-web_front_end/tree/main/html_advanced)
+I have a repository with my first HTML project [right here](https://github.com/Jabulani-N/holbertonschool-web_front_end/tree/main/html_advanced), which can demonstrate the basics of creating this.